Leaving An Inheritance With Life Insurance

-34% of Americans have no money saved for emergencies and 47% of Americans would exhaust their entire savings within 90 days*.
+25% of Americans have no money saved for emergencies and 51% would exhaust their entire savings within 90 days.
 If you’re like most Americans, leaving an inheritance behind doesn’t seem like much of a possibility.
-In addition to final expenses and burial costs, most Americans are more likely to leave debt behind rather than an inheritance.
+In addition to final expenses and burial costs, most of us will leave some debt behind.

-Even if you have a large estate, your family members will be bogged down with costly estate taxes.
-Luckily there’s another solution.
-You can provide your loved ones with financial protection or leave them an inheritance by purchasing an affordable, permanent life insurance policy.
-Purchasing permanent life insurance will allow you the freedom to spend your current assets and also allow you to leave an inheritance behind for your loved ones.
+Even if you have a large estate, your family members could be bogged down with costly estate or inheritance taxes.
+This is why most financial advisers recommend life insurance.
+It can provide your loved ones with financial protection, allowing you the freedom to spend your current assets while still leaving something behind for your family.

-To make sure you have life insurance coverage when you need it, we recommend purchasing a form of permanent whole life insurance known as guaranteed universal life insurance.
-Guaranteed universal life insurance is the least expensive form of permanent life insurance available for $50,000 or more of lifetime coverage.
+To make sure you have life insurance we you need it, we recommend purchasing guaranteed universal life insurance.
+Guaranteed universal life insurance is the least expensive form of life insurance with guaranteed coverage until age 90 or later.

 What is Guaranteed Universal Life Insurance?

-Guaranteed universal life insurance is a form of life insurance that offers guaranteed rates and coverage until the age you choose.
-The A+ rated companies we usually recommend for these types of policies offer a fixed price and set coverage until the age of 90, 95, 100, 105, 110, or 121; depending on the longevity in your family.
+Guaranteed universal life or GUL insurance offers guaranteed rates and coverage until the age you choose.
+The A+ rated companies we recommend for these policies offer a set price with a fixed death benefit until the age of 90, 95, 100, 105, 110, or 121.
+Depending on the longevity in your family, you can fine-tune your policy to match your needs.

 When you pass away the proceeds of your life insurance can pay your loved ones directly with a tax free lump sum.
-The payout from your life insurance will go directly to the beneficiary or beneficiaries you chose, avoiding any nasty legal battles between your surviving relatives.
+The payout from your life insurance is confidential and it will go directly to the beneficiary or beneficiaries you chose, avoiding any legal battles between your surviving relatives.

 How Much Guaranteed Universal Life Insurance Can I Purchase?